oslabs-beta/dbhive/README.md

 - **Additional Customization:** Give users more power to customize graphs and dashboard arrangement.

 ## Troubleshooting
-If certain database metrics are not showing up, it may be due to issues with user permissions related to the database.
-Admin privileges
+If certain database metrics are not showing up in the dashboard, look into the database user's permissions.
+User permissions and admin privileges can vary depending on the database hosting service used.

 ## Contributing
-Read our contribution guide for more information on how to contribute to dbHive.
+Read our [contribution guide]() for more information on how to contribute to dbHive.

 ### Authors
 - Melanie Forbes [@mforbz12](https://github.com/mforbz12) | [LinkedIn](https://www.linkedin.com/in/melanie-forbes-/)